Schwarzchild-Entanglement/Odin-Project-CSS/README.md

 # Odin-Project-CSS
-This is my CSS project for the Odin Project where I make a website ladning page using CSS/Flex.
+This is my CSS project for the Odin Project where I make a website landing page using CSS/Flex.